ADDevloper/ADDevloper/README.md

 ## Hey, I'm Abhay 👋

 > 18-year-old founder.
-Building two startups in public.Letting the market decide which one wins.
+Building two startups in public.
+Letting the market decide which one wins.

 ---